timsherrell/configure-ad/README.md

 </p>
 <br />
 <p>
   Once that is done, click next to come to the Additional Options page.
 We're just waiting for the NetBIOS field to populate with our domain name.
-Then click next until the install button isn't grayed out anymore.
+Then click next until the install button is no longer grayed out.
 </p>
 <p>
   <img src="https://github.com/timsherrell/configure-ad/assets/144177449/38c74e89-92d7-493d-8f6c-94fe3f60c1f1 " />